ModyQyW/vite-plugin-eslint2/README.md

 - Type: `string`
 - Default: `'eslint'`

 Path to ESLint instance that will be used for linting.
-Read [vite server.fs options](https://vitejs.dev/config/#server-fs-strict) first.
+Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
+Read [vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.

 ### `formatter`